 Upsolve pulls your most recent credit report and the amount listed is based on that information.
 If you've made payments or incurred new debt since Upsolve pulled your report, the information will not automatically update in your questionnaire.
 While you can't update your balances in the questionnaire, you can do so in the case editor which is available in your my.upsolve account after completing the questionnaire.

 NOTE: To access the case editor click the "Update Info" button at the bottom your screen/my.upsolve account.

 Keep in mind, the court knows that it's basically impossible to get the balance correct down to the penny as of the filing date.
 As long as the amount shown is within $1,000 of the actual balance eon the filing date, there's no need to worry.
 If the balance is more than $1,000 different than what's shown on your forms, it's best to make the update.

 If the balance is higher because you incurred new debt since you started the process, be sure to check out this article.

 If the balance is lower because you paid more than $600 in the last 90 days, check out this article.

 The amount shown on the credit report Upsolve pulled is completely wrong.
 How do I correct this?

-You can update the amount in your case editor.
+You can update the amount in your case editor after completing the questionnaire.
 As mentioned, it doesn't have to be perfect, but if the numbers are off by more than $1,000 it's definitely best to make the update in the case editor before generating your forms.

 I don't recognize any of the addresses Upsolve lists for my creditors